 You can also use custom dimensions to track custom values as below.
-Custom dimensions first have to be defined on the server in your web panel.
+Custom dimensions can also can have a visit or action scope but first have to be defined on the server in your web panel.
 More details about custom dimensions can be found in the documentation:

-'''

-[[PiwikTracker sharedInstance] setCustomDimensionForID:1 value:@"english"];
+''' [[PiwikTracker sharedInstance] setCustomDimensionForIndex:1 value:@"english"

-'''
+scope:CustomDimensionScopeVisit]; '''

 - An index (required) a given custom dimension must always be stored in the same "index" per session, similar to custom variables.
 In example 1 is our dimension slot. - A value (required) this String defines the value of a specific custom dimension such as "English".
-Limited to 200 characters.
+Limited to 200 characters. - A scope (required) this String allows the specification of the tracking event type "visit", "action", etc. Scope is the value from enum CustomDimensionScope and could be CustomDimensionScopeVisit or CustomDimensionScopeAction.